jawahar-shazab/docs/docs/api.md

 GET /v1/events/:eventId
 ```

-Retrieves details of a specific event by its ID.
+This API retrieves detailed information about a specific event, identified by `eventId`.
+It provides insights into the nature, source, and status of the event for further analysis or resolution.

 #### 5.Update Event